List of automobiles notable for negative reception: Dodge Nitro (2007–12)

-Smart Fortwo (2007–14)
+Hyundai I10 (2007–15)

-The Smart Fortwo was redesigned for 2007.
+The Hyundai I10 was redesigned for 2007.
+It led to the replacement of the old Hyundai Atos.
 This model has received a strongly negative response by the press.
-ConsumerGuide named it one of "The Worst Cars of the Past Ten Years"; "Power from the 3-cylinder engine is predictably limited, but fuel economy is the more troubling issue.
-Since it weighs just 1653 pounds (750 kg) and wields just 70 horsepower, one would assume the tiny ForTwo would see 50 mpg (21 km per liter) on a regular basis.
-Sadly, in Consumer Guide testing, we never broke 39 mpg (17 km per liter)."
-Jalopnik named it one of the worst cars of the decade, stating that, "As 106-inch-long cars go, the Smart is pretty damn good.
-Nothing this size and shape should drive as well as the Fortwo does.
-Here's the problem: Every other car on the planet is bigger."
-Autoblog named the Fortwo on its list "The 20 Dumbest Cars of All Time"; "For people who like to park, the Smart Fortwo is the perfect vehicle.
-However, if you have to drive anywhere, it won't be a fun trip."
-Consumer Reports panned the Fortwo and stated in a 2014 video their belief that it is one of the worst cars ever made.
-Edmunds.com named the Fortwo as the 66th worst car of all time.
+CarGuide named it one of "The Worst Cars of the Past Ten Years"; "Power from the 3-cylinder engine is predictably limited, but fuel economy is the more troubling issue.
+Since it weighs just 2039 pounds (925 kg) and wields just 65 horsepower, one would assume the tiny I10 would see 50 mpg (21 km per liter) on a regular basis.
+Sadly, in CarGuide testing, we never broke 39 mpg (17 km per liter)."
+Janusz named it one of the worst cars of the decade, stating that, "For a small little grandma it's good unless she doesn't have legs or eyes.
+Cabin too cramped even for a baby, while the interior plastics too cheap and will degrade after 5 years, while the exterior is impossible to look at."
+Autochat named the I10 on its list "The 10 Dumbest Cars of All Time"; "For people who like to park, the Hyundai I10 is the perfect vehicle.
+However, if you have to drive anywhere, it won't be a fun trip."CarGuide panned the I10 and stated in a 2014 video their belief that it is one of the worst cars ever made.
+Kelihers.com named the I10 as the 36th worst car of all time.